Send and Sync Traits

 and Sync

-, you guarantee that your struct can be sent across threads safely.
-This means the usage of MyStruct
+, we guarantee that this struct can indeed be sent across threads safely.
+The usage of my::Arc

 must not cause data races or other thread safety issues.
 An incorrect implementation can cause Undefined Behavior.
 Caveat lector!